lsst/pipe_base/doc/lsst.pipe.base/creating-a-task.rst

   What units does it have?

 - Subtasks are specified in your configuration as fields of type `lsst.pex.config.ConfigurableField` or (less commonly) `lsst.pex.config.RegistryField`.
-  This allows subtasks to be :doc:`retargeted <command-line-task-retargeting-howto>` (replaced with a variant subtask).
+  This allows subtasks to be :doc:`retargeted <task-retargeting-howto>` (replaced with a variant subtask).
   For more information see :ref:`creating-a-task-subtasks`.

   `~lsst.pipe.tasks.exampleStatsTasks.ExampleSigmaClippedStatsTask` uses configuration class `~lsst.pipe.tasks.exampleStatsTasks.ExampleSigmaClippedStatsConfig`: